mahmud-r-farhan/smart-reply/readme.md

 ## ☁️ Deploy Backend on the Cloud

 You can deploy using **Render**, **VPS**, **Fly.io**, or **Railway.app**.
-Set `OPENROUTER_API_KEY` in environment variables, then share the endpoint with your Chrome extension or web app.
+Set `OPENROUTER_API_KEY` in environment variables, then share the endpoint with your browser extension or web app.

 ---